bonitasoft/bonita-doc/md/ssl.md

 * The operating system is Ubuntu.
 * The starting point is a bundle that has been installed and configured but not started.

-## WildFly with keystore

-For details of how to set up SSL with WildFly 10, see the [SSL Configuration](https://docs.jboss.org/author/display/WFLY10/Admin+Guide#AdminGuide-EnableSSL) on the WildFly 10 web site.

 ## Tomcat with APR and OpenSSL

 This example show how to configure SSL with APR and OpenSSL for a Bonita using Tomcat.

-1. Go to the `TOMCAT_HOME/conf` directory and create a directory called `ssl` to store certificate files.
+1. Go to the `BUNDLE_HOME/conf` directory and create a directory called `ssl` to store certificate files.
 2. Create the self-signed certificate and its private key using `openssl`:
     `openssl req -new -x509 -days 365 -nodes -out conf/ssl/test.bonitasoft.net.pem -keyout conf/ssl/test.bonitasoft.net.key`
 3. Provide the information about your system that `openssl` requires.